sparkletown/sparkle/docs/code-style.md

 can be found outside these `/** */` blocks:

-- `@debt` is usually some future issue or pull request to repay with better code solution be it refactor or replacement
+- `@debt` is usually some future issue or pull request to repay with better code solution be it refactor or replacement;
-- `@deprecated` is usually a comment that give an explanation and alternative
+- `@deprecated` is usually a comment that gives an explanation and alternative;
-- `@see` is usually followed by URL or similar reference for further info
+- `@see` is usually followed by URL or similar reference for further info.

 ## Style Sheets (coding/design)